susiteemu/startpoint/README.md

   -w, --workspace string   Workspace directory (default is current dir)
 ```

+### Themes

+You can change the colors of this application by either defining a theme in a separate `yaml` file or by including color definition attributes directly into your configuration file.
+Either way, the color configuration attributes to define can be seen from the configuration table section below or by checking some of the samples in the [samples](samples) directory.

+If you choose to use a separate theme file, you just have to set `themeName` attribute in your configuration file and make sure your theme `yaml` file is either in your workspace or in your home directory.

+The application also comes with a number of embedded themes.
+These themes can be found in [themes](tui/styles/themes) directory.
+To use them, just set `themeName` attribute in your configuration file to one of the embedded themes.

 ### Configuration

 Not to confuse with profiles, which are used to define variables to requests, the configuration is metadata used to change the look and behaviour of the application.